squeek502/ASMHelper/README.md

 ASMHelper
 =========

+**WARNING** The effort to port ASMHelper to the new Javascript system has been blocked by https://github.com/MinecraftForge/CoreMods/issues/26.
+Some things work, but some things are broken, like `findAndReplace`/`findAndReplaceAll`.

 A library of functions to help with ASM transformations in Minecraft mods

 With Forge > 1.14, [Forge CoreMods](https://github.com/MinecraftForge/CoreMods) are now implemented in Javascript.